asval211/pga_golf_dataset/README.md

 ![graph4](./images/Finalmodelscatter.png)

-During development we used a basic baseline model for all of our three models which yeilded various scores(accuracy, precision and recall) based on which was the appropriate score for the model.
+During development we used a basic baseline model for all of our three models which yeilded various scores including accuracy, precision and recall based on which was the appropriate score for the model.
 As a starting point for all our models to refer back to and make decisions based upon these baseline models.

 ## Results